 - Obligation to observe an excessive quorum or to obtain an excessive majority in a ballot to call a strike

-- In the civil service, the law provides that in order to call a strike, two-thirds of the workers in the public body concerned must be in favour.
+- In the civil service, the law (sub-section II of article 99 of the Federal Law on Workers in the Service of the Stat) provides that in order to call a strike, two-thirds of the workers in the public body concerned must be in favour.

 Undue interference by authorities or employers during the course of a strike: